-ParaBiotic Plus is a safe, non-prescription alternative for infections of many types.
+ParaBiotic Plus is a non-prescription herbal alternative.
 The ingredients in ParaBiotic Plus have been proven over decades of clinical use and shown effective in clinical trials.
-Many nutritionally oriented physicians find that specific botanicals are highly effective for treating infections.
+Many nutritionally oriented physicians find that specific botanicals are highly effective.

 References: 1.
 Ubebaba K et al., Jpn J Phaymacol 36 (Suppl): 352, 1984.
 2. Liu CX et al., Chinese Traditional and Herbal Drugs Communications 9: 36, 1979.
 3. Amin AH, Subbaiah TV, Abbasi KM.
 Berberine sulfate: antimicrobial activity, bioassay, and mode of action.
 Can J Microbiol 15 (9):1067-76, 1969 4.
 Sun D, Courtney HS, Beachey EH.
 Berberine sulfate blocks adherence of Streptococcus pyogenes to epithelial cells, fibronectin, and hexadecane.
 Antimicrob Agents Chemother 32:1370-4, 1988.
 5. Mahajan VM, Sharma A, Rattan A. Antimycotic activity of berberine sulfate: An alkaloid from an Indian medicinal herb.
 Sabouraudia 20:79-81, 1982.
 6. Gupte S. Use of berberine in the treatment of giardiasis.
 Am J Dis Child 129:866, 1975.
 7. Kaneda Y, Torii M, et al. In vitro effects of berberine sulfate on the growth of Entamoeba histolytica, Giardia lamblia and Trichimonas vaginalis.
 Ann Trop Med Parasitol 85: 417-25, 1991.
 8. Ionescu G et al. Oral citrus seed extract in atopic eczema: In vitro and in vivo studies on intestinal microflora.
 J Orthomol Med 5: 155-7, 1990.
 9. Blackwell AL. Tea tree oil and anaerobic (bacterial) vaginosis.
 Letter.
 Lancet 337: 300, 1991.
 10. Altman PM.
 Australian tea tree oil.
 Australian J Pharmacy 69: 276-8, 1988.
 11. Sourgens H et al. Planta Med 45: 78, 1982.
 12. Ng TB et al. Examination of coumarins, flavonoids and polysaccharopeptides for antibacterial activity.
 In: General Pharmacology 27(7): 1237-1240.
 1996.
 13. Bianco A et al., Partial synthesis of oleuropein.
 In: JNP 55(6): 760-66.
 1992.
 14. Afshaypuor S et al., Volatile constituents of Origanum vulgare ssp.
 Virde (syn O. heracleoticum) from Iran.
 In: PM 63(2): 179-180.
 1997.
 15. PDR for Herbal Medicines, 1st Ed.
 Med Econ Co., Montvale, New Jersey, 1998.
 16. Werbach MR, Murray MT.
 Botanical Influences on Illness: A sourcebook of clinical research.
 Third Line Press, Tarzana, California, 1994.